 Transfer between terminals

 The two terminals are linked by the Inter Terminal Transit train that leaves every three minutes.

-Both terminals have shops, restaurants, bars, left luggage, bureaux de change, ATMs, an Internet café, baby changing rooms and children's play areas.
-In the South Terminal there is a post office, a medical centre offering vaccinations, and the BAA Conference and Business Centre, which provides meeting rooms, videoconferencing, fax, photocopy, Internet access and secretarial services.
+Both terminals have shops, restaurants, bars, bureaux de change, ATMs, an Internet café, baby changing rooms and children's play areas.
+There are lounges in both terminals that offer multiple services for both business and leisure, for a fee.
+In the South Terminal, there is a medical centre offering vaccinations and the Regus Express Business Lounge, featuring meeting rooms, refreshments, showers, a document station, high-speed internet and distraction-free private work spaces.
 Disabled facilities at the airport are good; those who require special assistance should contact their airline in advance.